tom91136/GestureFX/README.md

 This project uses maven wrapper so you do not need to install maven beforehand.

+For testing on new platforms, it is recommended to run tests headful.
+Add the headful flag to test with real window:

+    mvnw test -Dheadful

-**NOTE: Be aware that running the tests will spawn actual windows and take over the mouse and keyboard; you will see the test window flicker while different unit tests are invoked.**
+**NOTE: Be aware that running the tests headful will spawn actual windows and take over the mouse and keyboard; you will see the test window flicker while different unit tests are invoked.**

 ## Motivation